huanghua1994/HiGP/paper/paper.md

 # Summary

-Gaussian Processes (GPs) [@Rasmussen:2005; @Murphy:2022; @Murphy:2023] are flexible, nonparametric Bayesian models widely used for regression and classification tasks due to their ability to capture complex data patterns and provide uncertainty quantification (UQ).
-Traditional GP implementations often face challenges in scalability and computational efficiency, especially with large datasets.
+Gaussian Processes (GPs) [@Rasmussen:2005; @Murphy:2022; @Murphy:2023] are flexible, nonparametric Bayesian models widely used for regression and classification tasks due to their ability to capture complex data patterns and provide uncertainty quantification.
+Traditional GP implementations often face challenges in scalability for large datasets.
 To address these challenges, HiGP, a high-performance Python package, is designed for efficient Gaussian Process regression and classification across datasets of varying sizes.
-HiGP combines multiple new iterative methods to enhance the performance and efficiency of GP computations.
-It implements various effective matrix-vector (MatVec) and matrix-matrix (MatMul) multiplication strategies specifically tailored for kernel matrices [@Xing:2019; @Huang:2020; @Cai:2023].
-To improve the convergence  of iterative methods, HiGP also integrates the recently developed Adaptive Factorized Nyström (AFN) preconditioner [@Zhao:2024] and employs precise formulas for computing the gradients.
-HiGP integrates with PyTorch and other Python packages, allowing easy incorporation into existing machine learning and data analysis workflows.
+HiGP uses  iterative solvers to access large GP computations.
+It implements matrix-vector (MatVec) and matrix-matrix (MatMul) multiplication algorithms tailored to kernel matrices [@Xing:2019; @Huang:2020; @Cai:2023].
+To improve the convergence of iterative methods, HiGP also integrates the recently developed Adaptive Factorized Nyström (AFN) preconditioner [@Zhao:2024].
+Further, it directly implements the graidents of the log likelihood function to be optimized.
+HiGP can be used with PyTorch and other Python packages, allowing easy incorporation into existing machine learning and data analysis workflows.

 # Gaussian Processes